 “I simply didn’t need an office – most of my clients were in hospital and because they couldn’t leave or even make phone calls at that time I had to go and visit them.”

 Scott-Moncrieff says that Scomo evolved into the UK’s first virtual firm quite by chance.

 “The concept of a virtual business didn’t really exist in 1987.
 I started working from home because I began to focus on human rights law and simply didn’t need an office – most of my clients were in hospital, and because they couldn’t leave or even make phone calls at that time I had to go and visit them.”
 The firm began to form into the first virtual firm when she later partnered with solicitor Anthony Harbour, who specialised in cases of children detained in psychiatric hospital, and who similarly didn’t need an office.

 “Anthony and I worked independently and together, though at that point we were only connected by telephone and fax.
 But gradually, as word of mouth spread, more people wanted to work with us.
 I wanted to expand the firm by bringing on talent but wanted to keep our structure – so I devised a model where Scomo fee earners would essentially work as consultants.”

-The firm’s fee earners are self-employed, work from home or satellite offices, manage their own hours, and keep 70% of the fees they bill – under Scomo’s umbrella.
-The firm takes 30% of billings to support its business support function, which is managed by an administrative hub in London that provides an array of business support services.
+The firm’s fee earners are self-employed, work from home or satellite offices, manage their own hours, and keep most of the fees they bill – under Scomo’s umbrella.
+The firm takes a percentage of billings to support its business support function, which is managed by an administrative hub in London that provides an array of business support services.

 “Scomo’s practice director is my right-hand man and runs the day-to-day operations of the firm from our business services hub – but we also employ an office manager, accountant and several office administrators.”
 She adds that it’s important for the firm to maintain this hub – which, among other things, manages the accounts and compliance functions, updates records, scans and sends mail, and maintains the firm’s legal tech – because it serves as the beating heart of the business.